 Story:

-We talked and prayed and cried, but in time we realized that it came down to this choice -- we could continue on as we are and be able to maintain the status quo for a number of years, or we could use the financial and other resources we had remaining to us to ensure a continuation of ministry in the North Boroughs and beyond.
+and cried, but in time we realized that it came down to this choice -- we could continue on as we are and be

-We took the proceeds of the sale of our building, as well as our remaining endowment, and set up a fund to support:
+of the sale of our building, as well as our remaining endowment, and set up a

 (some possibilities)